JeremyFenwick/jf.github.io/index.markdown

 // between the timer and the event queue, but TrySetResult makes this perfectly fine.
 Either the
 //timer or the event queue gets there first, which is a natural expression of the problem.
 //
-// Note the timer may stick around for a little while upon completion, but the cost is so marginal
+// Note the timer may stick around for a little while upon completion via the event queue, but the
-// trying to solve this is premature optimization imo public Task<string?> BlPop(BlPop blPop)
+// cost is so marginal trying to improve this is premature optimization imo public Task<string?> BlPop(BlPop blPop)
 {
     if (_requestQueue.Writer.TryWrite(blPop))